Breadcrumb

 • Colonies are often small, typically comprising less than 250 workers, although multiple colonies can exist in the same piece of wood.

-Termites are difficult to identify to species, this nornally requiring either the soldiers, each species with definitive head shapes and structures, or alates, with distinct wing structures and patterns of venation.
+Termites are difficult to identify.
+You can look for the soldiers, each species with definitive head shapes and structures, or alates, with distinct wing structures and patterns of venation.

 Woodlice